 Exhibits 2: The influence of Airbnb announcements on the hotel stock prices for the entire sample

 The dataset shows that during the first 29 days, the CAAR-30,-2 does not differ significantly from zero.
 On the following day prior to the Airbnb announcement, AAR-1 is significantly lower, by -0.11% (t = -1.71).
 During this period, the median AR-1 equaled -0.09%, and 48.97% of the companies had a positive AR.
 This result shows that investors can achieve abnormal returns using internal information from Airbnb announcements.
 Abnormal returns also continue to decline on the day of the event, with AAR0 decreasing on this day to -0.13% (t = -2.02), where the median AR0 equaled -0.1% and 49.89% of the companies had a positive AR.
-This indicates that the announcements generally brings new informative information to the investors.
+This indicates that announcements generally bring new informative information to investors.

 During the next two days (+1, +2) following the event, the CAAR+1,+2 continues to decrease by -0.18% (t = -1.94).
-In the following interval (+ 3, + 30), the publication of announcements did not show a statistically significant impact on the stocks return.
-This indicate that investors may establish an average profit strategy by shorting the stocks return at the time of publication and closing the position at the end of the two days following publication of the announcement.
-The results accord with a previous study (Yan 2017) that found when an article about Airbnb was published the hotel stock prices declined
+In the following interval (+ 3, + 30), announcements did not have a statistically significant impact on stock returns.
+This indicates that investors may establish an average profit strategy by shorting the stocks at the time of the announcement and closing the position at the end of the two days after the announcement.
+The results accord with a previous study (Yan 2017) that found that hotel stock prices declined when an article about Airbnb was published.

-In conclusion, it can be assumed that announcements related to AIRBNB announcements affect the stocks return during four days, beginning one day prior the publication of the announcement and lasting up to two days following the publication.
+In conclusion, it can be assumed that announcements related to Airbnb affect stock returns during four days, beginning one day prior the announcement and lasting up to two days following the announcement.
 The decrease in the CAAR for hotel companies led to a decrease in the market value of the firms, potentially affecting company cash flow and lowering the feasibility that potential investors will invest in the companies.

-Exhibits 3 show the percentage of daily change in CAAR-3,+2 from three days before the announcement (day -3) to two days after the announcement (day 2).
+Exhibits 3 shows the percentage of daily change in CAAR-3,+2 from three days before the announcement (day -3) to two days after the announcement (day 2).

-Exhibits 3: Percentage of daily change in CAAR
+Exhibits 3: Daily change in CAAR

 Exhibits 3 implies that the decreased abnormal return is effective three days prior to the event, with a -0.01% decrease in AAR.
-Such a decrease may be justified by the fact that Airbnb announcement-related information reaches the control core of website owners, who may invest and earn abnormal returns even prior to Airbnb’s publication of the announcement on the sites.
-As publication day approaches, more investors who are closely associated with the website are exposed to the information, leading to a decreased abnormal return.
+Such a decrease may be justified by the fact that Airbnb announcement-related information reaches the control core of website owners, who may invest and earn abnormal returns even prior to Airbnb’s publication of the announcement online.
+As the day of the announcement approaches, more investors who are closely associated with the website are exposed to the information, leading to a decreased abnormal return.
 Two days prior to the event, AAR decreases by -0.03%, and on the day preceding the event, AAR further decreases by -0.11%, for a total decrease of -0.15% during the interval preceding the event.
-On the day Airbnb publicizes the announcement on the website and reveals the information to all investors, AAR further decrease by -0.13%.
-Even on the two days following publication, AAR further decreases by -0.1% on the first day following the event and by -0.08% on the second day following the event.
+On the day Airbnb publishes the announcement on the website and reveals the information to all investors, AAR further decreases by -0.13%.
+AAR further decreases by -0.1% on the first day following the event and by -0.08% on the second day following the event.
 Therefore, investors can usually establish a strategy for earning abnormal profits from an Airbnb announcement event.
-For example, for general announcements investors can react by short selling hotel company stocks on the day of the announcement and close their position on the second day after the announcement, yielding a profit of 0.23% after deducting transaction costs.
+For example, for general announcements, investors can react by short selling hotel company stocks on the day of the announcement and close their position on the second day after the announcement, yielding a profit of 0.23% after deducting transaction costs.

 Conclusion